 Realism in Flight covers the entire flight performance including the way in which the model aircraft flies between manoeuvres.

 Judges will allot points for Realism within the following aspects, always keeping in mind the likely characteristics of the full size subject:

-Engine sound (realistic tone & tuning)......
+Model Sound.....
 K = 4